New York Commercial Real Estate | 9 minute read

 Otherwise, you can also research building permits using the NYC Department of Buildings’ public search portal for permits filed for your target address.
 In particular, you can search by address; borough, block and lot; BIN (the building’s identification number); job number; device (on which the work needs to be done); violations; and licensee.
 The latter also contains information from the BIS (Building Information Systems).

-5. Look Up HPD Registration Records
+5. How to Look Up HPD Registration Records to Reveal Owners’ Names

 Because all NYC buildings with three or more residential units must be registered with the NYC Department of Housing Preservation & Development (HPD), its records can also be a major help in how to find LLC owners.